COMPREHENSIVE ASSESSMENT OF SEVERELY AFFECTED MULTIPLE SCLEROSIS (CASA-MS)

 - Develop more sensitive outcome measures such as radiological biomarkers to better monitor disease progression

-- Address challenges expressed by clinicians in assessing cognitive progression
+- Address challenges expressed by clinicians in assessing cognitive progression and communicating with their patients and caregivers

 - Increase awareness of the needs of SAPwMS